TOS 1.20: The Alternative Factoror

 Sexy Trek: This episode is risible in its attitude towards women.
 Both Kirk and Christopher gawp at a female crewmember as she walks through a corridor to some sexy backing music; it’s understandable that Christopher is surprised to see women serving on the ship, but Kirk’s look suggests he only allows them on board so he can look at their asses (Kirk and Roddenberry had a lot in common, it seems).
 The ship’s computer has been overhauled by a taskforce on Cygnet 14, a planet ruled by women, and so they’ve given it a female personality, which of course means it’s sultry, sulky and “has a tendency to giggle.”
 Ugh, how patronising can this show get?

 Time Travel: The Enterprise is thrown back in time by its escape from the gravitational pull of a “black star” (an early exploration of the concept that later in 1967 would be refined as a black hole).
-This is the first instance of the “slingshot effect” that will be used to transport the crew through time on two further occasions (the second season episode Assignment: Earth and the movie Star Trek IV).
+This is the first complete instance of the “slingshot effect” that will be used to transport the crew through time on two further occasions (the second season episode Assignment: Earth and the movie Star Trek IV).

 The mechanics of time travel make frankly no sense in this episode, with some very questionable ideas regarding causality.
 On its trip back to their own time, the Enterprise moves further back in time while picking up speed, allowing Christopher and the airbase guard to be beamed back into their own points of origin.
 For some reason this means they forget everything that has happened to them during the course of the episode.
 Also, the clocks run backwards while the ship moves back in time, for no reason.

 Verdict: A good, old fashioned time travel yarn, of the sort Star Trek will come to do a lot of in the future.
 There’s nothing too groundbreaking here, even for the time, but it’s decent fun and there’s a frisson to be had seeing the Enterprise and its crew interacting with a recognisable world.
-Naturally, it’s a little old fashioned now, but that doesn’t detract from it.
+Naturally, it’s a little old fashioned now, but that doesn’t detract from it too much.
 Roger Perry is great as Captain Christopher, a very sympathetic character who we root for throughout the episode.
 The remastered version is particularly pretty, with plenty of new effects sequences which really support the episode well.